wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-	- With `read VAR`, you are already
+	- With `read VAR`, you are already saving it in $VA
 -